TheIndieStone/ProjectZomboidTranslations/CH/README.md

 - It does **NOT** support Recorded_Media.
 - It fails to recognize keywords containing "=" correctly.
-- It fails to recognize multi-line keywords correctly.
-(You'll see the keyword ending with ".." instead of properly showing the next line)
+- It fails to recognize multi-line keywords correctly (You'll see the keyword ending with ".." instead of properly showing the next line).